NixOS/nix.dev/source/tutorials/installing-nixos-on-a-raspberry-pi.rst

 You should be greeted with a fresh shell!

-In case the image doesn't boot, it's worth `updating the firmware <https://www.raspberrypi.org/documentation/computers/raspberry-pi.html#updating-the-bootloader>`_ and retrying booting the image again.
+In case the image doesn't boot, it's worth `updating the firmware <https://www.raspberrypi.org/documentation/computers/raspberry-pi.html#updating-the-bootloader>`_ and retry booting the image again.

 Getting internet connection